gaultier/blog/perhaps_rust_needs_defer.md

 error: memory leaked: alloc59029 (Rust heap, size: 16, align: 8), allocated here:
 ...
 ```

+## First attempt to free the memory properly

 Great, so let's free it at the end of the test, like C does, with `free` from libc, which we add as a dependency: